metal-toolbox/architecture/firmware-install-service.md

 Flasher should be able to request for any remaining updates that are pending OR that work to be done is published periodically by the `condition-orchestrator` (level based triggers), which is then acted on.

-Once flasher figures out work pending, it should - allow any currently running updates to complete and proceed to install the remaining ones.
+Once flasher figures out work pending, it should - allow any currently running updates (on the BMC) to complete and proceed to install the remaining ones.

 Operators of the system are notified the flasher process died abruptly along with any followup information.